 Your first visit

 Your first visit will be with a dental instructor and a student dentist.
 No dental treatment will be scheduled for this first visit.
 A screening examination will be conducted, for which there may be a fee.
 The purpose of this screening examination is to determine if your dental treatment needs can be met by our student dentists.
 If the instructor decides that radiographs (x-rays) are needed to accurately determine your treatment needs, there will be a fee.
 If possible, you will be assigned to a student dentist at this first visit and your complete examination may begin.
 We cannot guarantee that everyone will be assigned to a student dentist for treatment.
 If we are not able to assign you to a student dentist, we can refer you to one of our graduate (specialty) clinics or to one of our faculty practice offices.
 To make arrangements for this initial appointment, please call (909) 558-4675.
-For children under the age of 15, please call the Department of Pediatric Dentistry at (909) 558-4689.
+For general dental patients that are under the age of 15, please call the Department of Pediatric Dentistry at (909) 558-4689.
 A parent or legal guardian must accompany children under the age of 18 to all appointments at the School of Dentistry.
-For information regarding orthodontic care (braces), please call (909) 558-4616.

 Beginning your care

 Once you have been accepted as a patient, you will be assigned to a student dentist within 30 days to manage your dental treatment.
 A complete dental examination including all appropriate radiographs, a dental history, a head and neck examination, an oral cancer examination and a thorough examination of your teeth and oral soft tissues will be conducted.
 Each student dentist is being trained to provide complete patient care.
 This examination may take more than one appointment and is very important to your treatment.